Believe me understanding this basic formula, can do wonders in making your life simper with finance and accounting in general.

 Think about a real estate company, as per the accrual rules the company doesn’t even have to sell it to record revenue.

-The Importance of Accounting Equation,is that.
+The Importance of the Accounting Equation is that.

 Use Cases